c2c-project/prytaneum-feedback/README.md

     -  /get-reports/:submitterId
         - HTTP Method: Get
-        - Description: Retrieves all feedback reports submitted by a specific user
+        - Description: Retrieves at most 10 feedback reports submitted by a specific user, depending on the page number provided
         - Permission needed: Calling user must posses the same Id as the one provided in the request parameters
-        - Parameters of request: ID of submitter
+        - Query Parameters:
+        ```
+            {
+                page: Number // Page number of reports
+                ascending: 'true' | 'false' // Sort by date order
+            }
+        ```
+        - Parameters:
+        ```
+            {
+                submitterId: ObjectId
+            }
+        ```
         - Response:
             -   status 200:
                 - data :
                 ```
                     {
                         reports: Array // Array of feedback reports from the specified submitter, possibly empty
+                        count: Number  // Count of feedback reports submitted by the user
                     }
                 ```
             -   status 400 :